Go to the registration page.

 MobileHCI is committed to providing an inclusive environment and we will do our best to accommodate requests for assistance.
 This page describes the accessibility features of MobileHCI2021, to help you make an informed decision about whether the conference will be accessible to you.
 Please contact us if your question is not answered here, or if the conference arrangements as described are not sufficient to allow you to attend comfortably.

-More information to appear soon.
+More details to be added soon.

 ENAC - University of Toulouse France